The Only Fat Burners That Actually Work

 Who Shouldn’t Take Fat Burners?

 “Fat burners raise cortisol – a stress hormone – so if you suffer from anxiety it could make things worse,” says strength coach Gregg Marsh.
 “If you think you need them, consult your doctor first.”
+And be sure to check with your GP before using fat burners if you’re taking medication, some may cause interactions with prescribed medicines.

 How Much Should I Take?